 Summary and Final Thoughts

-Understanding the opposite of “handmaid” isn’t just about memorizing words—it’s about grasping the roles and contexts they imply.
-Whether you opt for “mistress,” “leader,” or “owner,” the key is to match the term to the setting and role.
+Pairing the word “handmaid” with its opposite isn’t simply a matter of word-buddies — it’s about understanding the roles and situations they conjure.
+Whether you prefer “mistress,” “leader” or “owner,” the point is to find the term that fits with the setting and role.
 Remember, the context guides you!